Pablo Andújar

-Pablo Andújar Alba ([ˈpaβlo anˈduxaɾ ˈalβa]; born 23 January 1986) is a Spanish professional tennis player.
+Pablo Andújar Alba ([ˈpaβlo anˈduxaɾ ˈalβa]; born 23 January 1986) is a Spanish former professional tennis player.
 Andújar has won four ATP Tour singles titles and reached a career-high singles ranking of world No. 32 in July 2015.
 His best results are reaching the fourth round of the 2019 US Open and the 2021 French Open doubles semifinals.

 Junior career

 As a junior, Andújar compiled a singles win–loss record of 67–16 (and 48–14 in doubles), reaching as high as No. 5 in the combined junior world rankings in June 2004.